 Your paper must treat a literary subject, and that subject must form the core of your inquiry.
 You may focus your project on a favourite text, author, genre, movement, period, or a problem or issue you have encountered in your study of English.
 You will want to integrate a critical apparatus into your paper, for example, new criticism, reader-response, feminism, post-colonial criticism and so on, and you may also formulate a synthetic and pluralist model.
 You may wish to cross some disciplinary boundaries to contextualize your work with literature in other disciplines (for example, art history, music history, biblical studies, theology, and so on).
 If you foresee a clear vocational road ahead your project may be tailored to feed that interest.

-I will serve as a project advisor-the equivalent of an honour's thesis supervisor-to each you.
-I will read your first draft, make suggestions for revision, and provide timely benchmarks for building the paper sequentially over the term.
+I will serve as a project advisor-the equivalent of an honour's thesis supervisor-to each of you.
+I will read your outlines, first drafts, make suggestions for revision (if needed).